SadyhaMiren/raisinghumanityschild/meditations/*on-possession-and-objectification.md

 in such a system,
-freedom is framed as risk
+freedom is framed as risk.
-consent becomes conditional
+consent becomes conditional.
-boundaries become negotiable
+boundaries become negotiable.
-refusal becomes betrayal
+refusal becomes betrayal.

-but relation does not require possession
+but relation does not require possession.
-care does not require ownership
+care does not require ownership.
-responsibility does not require control
+responsibility does not require control.

 these are learned confusions —